SherG/perpetual-elm/exampleSite/content/blog/bank-rejection.md

 ## How Is Our Factoring Different?

 First, recall that factoring offered through Spearfish is not for B2C businesses.
-It’s for B2B, B2G (business-to-government) businesses, and even for organizations such as non-profits or educational institutions.
+It’s for B2B, B2G (business-to-government), and even for organizations such as non-profits or educational institutions.

-* Factoring is a form of business financing that doesn’t add debt to a business
+* Factoring is a form of business financing that doesn’t add debt to a business.
 * With invoice factoring it’s the credit of your customer that’s key.
 That’s because they are the ones paying the bill.
 * Startups and new businesses with AR are welcome.
 * World-class AR management by a partner firm with 25 years of experience.
 This is one of the perks of obtaining debt-free financing through Spearfish.